Banten

-Banten is diverse, inhabited by many ethnic groups; the most dominant is the Bantenese people.
-The Sundanese language is the province's lingua franca, although Indonesian is the official language.
-Javanese is also spoken by many Javanese migrants from Central and East Java.
-The semi-isolated Baduy people, who speak the Baduy language (an archaic form of Sundanese), live in the Lebak Regency.
-Most of the population is fluent in Indonesian as a second language.

 Etymology

 The name "Banten" has several possible origins.
 The first is from the Sundanese phrase katiban inten, which means "struck down by diamonds".
 The phrase comes from the history of the Bantenese people, who were animists before adopting Buddhism and Hinduism.
 After Islam began to spread in Banten, the community began to recognize and embrace Islam.
 The spread of Islam in Banten is described as being "struck down by diamonds".

 Another origin story is that the Indonesian Hindu god Batara Guru traveled from east to west, arriving at Surasowan (present-day Serang).
 When he arrived, Batara Guru sat on a stone which became known as watu gilang.
 The stone glowed, and was presented to the king of Surasowan.
 Surasowan was reportedly surrounded by a clear, star-like river, and was described as a ring covered with diamonds (Sundanese: ban inten).
 This evolved into "banten".

 Another possibility is that "Banten" comes from the Indonesian word bantahan (rebuttal), because the local Bantenese people resisted the Dutch colonial government.
 The word "Banten" appeared before the establishment of the Banten Sultanate as the name of a river.
 The high plains on its banks were called Cibanten Girang, shortened to Banten Girang (Upper Banten).
 Based on research in Banten Girang, the area has been settled since the 11th and 12th centuries.
 During the 16th century, the region developed rapidly towards Serang and the northern coast.
 The coastal area later became the Sultanate of Banten, founded by Sunan Gunung Jati, which controlled almost all of the former Sunda Kingdom in West Java.
 Sunda Kelapa (Batavia) was captured by the Dutch, and Cirebon and the Parahiyangan region were captured by the Mataram Sultanate.
 The Banten Sultanate was later converted into a residency by the Dutch.